Charlie059/erss-hwk4-xg73-sx80/README.md

 GooDoc: https://docs.google.com/document/d/1tykwYZRgZLGZ6MRre9msELG8pETBzp6K3wCvDV-uHXQ/edit

+# Note:
-# Give the permission of ./gredlew, Run the docker-compose in the VCM.
+1. Give the permission of ./gredlew, Run the docker-compose in the VCM.
-# Please note that if you want to test the server, Please read the info of test dir.
+1. Please note that if you want to test the server, Please read the info of test dir.
+1. Please also note that our assumption of client request is client only send one request(like HTTP) then we close the connection directly.